 Steve Bankhead, who owns a Watsonville janitorial service, would see her early in the morning staring out over the field, the game she watched invisible to everyone but her.

-He named her "the smiling lady."
+He named her

 But there were demons that haunted Elizabeth.

 She had never been formally diagnosed, but Chris and Charlene Wiltsee believe Elizabeth suffered from paranoid schizophrenia.